 3. Sparkling Christmas Lights

 What is the Christmas season without Christmas lights?
 This Christmas tradition in France sparkles!
 In Paris, twinkling garlands and lights are strung across many streets.
-For fabulous light displays, walk up the Champs Elysées, saunter over to Place Vendôme, stroll avenue Montaigne and stand at the corner of rue Cambon and rue Saint Honoré.
+For fabulous light displays, walk up the Champs Elysées, saunter over to Place Vendôme, stroll Avenue Montaigne and stand at the corner of rue Cambon and rue Saint Honoré.
 These Christmas light displays dazzle.
 There are plenty more magical Christmas lights in Paris!
 Here is where to find the best Christmas lights in Paris.

 This open bus tour takes you past the dazzling Paris Christmas lights!

-4. Christmas Traditions In France: Write A Letter To Père Noël
+4. Write A Letter To Père Noël

 Père Noêl au Pôle Nord – 33500 Libourne – France